dotbitHQ/dotbithq.github.io/faq.md

 ### What public chain addresses can I use to register for a .bit account?

 Currently, .bit accounts can be registered with  ETH / TRX / BSC / Polygon addresses.
-To register, please visit https://did.id and login with your MetaMask/TronLink or any wallets that support  ETH / TRX / BSC / Polygon .
+To register, please visit https://did.id and log in with your MetaMask/TronLink or any wallets that support  ETH / TRX / BSC / Polygon .

 .bit can be registered with any public chain address ([how?](others/why-assets-on-ckb-can-be-managed-by-btc-address.md)) The .bit team is in process of deploying more public chain signature algorithms to the Nervos CKB to support more public chain addresses for .bit registration.

-### Why do .bit accounts charged annually, not one-time purchase for permanent use?
+### Why do .bit accounts charge annually, not one-time purchases for permanent use?

 We don't think a one-time purchase for permanent use is a reasonable economic model.
 Here are some reasons:
 1. .bit, as an infrastructure, needs continuous improvement by the developers.
-There are .bit accounts that relatively more desired.
-If they are purchased out, the .bit system is no longer able to generate revenue, the existing development team would have no incentive to continuously improve the system, new developers would not be attracted to maintain the system.
-It may sound like a good idea to buy once and use forever, but the user is actually buying an account that would not be maintained in the future.
+There are .bit accounts that are relatively more desired.
+If they are purchased out, the .bit system is no longer able to generate revenue, the existing development team would have no incentive to continuously improve the system, and new developers would not be attracted to maintain the system.
+It may sound like a good idea to buy once and use forever, but the user is buying an account that would not be maintained in the future.
-2. Loss of private key will cause permanent lock of an .bit account.
+2. The loss of a private key will cause a permanent lock of a .bit account.
 To a limited public resource like .bit, it causes huge waste.

 ### What is the storage deposit?

 The data for each .bit account is stored on Nervos CKB, and storing data requires storage space, which means pledged tokens (CKB) are needed.
-When an .bit account is reclaimed on expiry date, the corresponding storage space is released and the pledged tokens will be returned to the account owner.
+When a .bit account is reclaimed on the expiry date, the corresponding storage space is released and the pledged tokens will be returned to the account owner.

 A one-time storage deposit is charged at registration, and no additional deposit is required no matter how many parsing records are added in usage.